Domenico Frare

-Domenico Frare (born 10 May 1996) is an Italian football player.
+Domenico Frare (born 10 May 1996) is an Italian professional footballer who plays for club Pineto.

 Club career

 After representing Parma teams on junior levels, he signed with Serie C club Tuttocuoio for his first professional contract before the 2015–16 season.
 He made his Serie C debut for Tuttocuoio on 17 January 2016 in a game against Rimini as a starter.

 On 1 June 2017 he moved to another Serie C team Pontedera on a three-year contract.

 On 4 July 2018 he signed with Serie B club Cittadella for an undisclosed fee.

 On 14 August 2024, Frare joined Triestina on loan with a conditional obligation to buy.